spacebanana420/tanuki/doc/recorder.md

 Fshack is a patch that can be added to Wine that prevents the game's resolution from affecting your display's.

+If you are playing with wine+fshack and capturing at your screen's native resolution, you might want to use ```crop``` to remove the reundant 4:3 letterboxing in the video.
+For example, if you are recording at 1920x1080, you could do ```crop=1440:1080```.

+If you are experiencing stuttering or frame drops, your encoding is too heavy.
+If lowering the encoding configuration isn't enough, you can set a lower capture framerate or use the ```scale``` option to encode at a lower resolution.
+If you instea use a lower **capture** resolution, you will just be cropping your capture input from the x:y position of 0x0, use scale instead.

 ## Supported encoders

 ### Video
 * x264 (default)
 * x264rgb
+* utvideo
+* mjpeg

 ### Audio
 * pcm (default)